 - Our clients have not already tried these solutions

-How can we learn to recognize these types of harmful statements towards individuals dealing with poverty?
+How can we learn to recognize these types of harmful statements towards individuals dealing with financial insecurity?
 First, we can examine what these statements share in messaging.
 For example, there is an implicit or explicit element of advice-giving.
-There might also exist an element of misunderstanding about the nature of poverty or of a particular region or culture.
+There might also exist an element of misunderstanding about the nature of financial insecurity or of a particular region or culture.
 Most damaging, there is an underlying theme of judgement with the counselor making a value judgement on the client’s beliefs or behaviors.

 Am I saying that you should NEVER give advice?
 Of course not.
 However, I am suggesting that there are other ways to get to the same place with clients such as: